 The early publications of the feminist movement, in Britain, were very self-aware and amusing and carried much of the color and vivacity of swinging London with it.
 Not least the humor, as evidenced in one of the first newsletters titled, Harpies Bizarre, before it changed its name to Shrew.
 The first of its kind to captured an audience that was moving away from the Beat – hippie culture to a sophisticated feminist was Nova magazine, its features on drugs, racism, childbirth, women’s rights, sterilization, and sex made it a vitally important magazine and helped build feminist foundations which sowed the seeds that flowered Women’s Liberation.
 Already by 1967, Britain had made more social changes that affected women than any other advanced country: legal abortion and freely-available contraceptives and new laws on divorce and equal pay.
+If people need divorce attorneys for military families, they can get them from here!
 Throughout the permissive era of the Sixties, the general easing of the restrictions gave women more control over their lives, yet a lot of ruthless sexual exploitation existed, not the least of it in the Underground counter culture.
 Compulsory promiscuity was endemic and the cries of “don’t hassle me, don’t bring me down” were prevalent at the least sign of “women being possessive and selfishly monogamous.”
 The independent dolly bird was the female symbol of the age.
 She worked, managed her own life and symbolized everything that was new, liberated and risky.
 She was sexually experienced and, since she took the pill, there was no fear of consequence or threat to a man’s independence.
 The real dream dolly bird, as men termed it, was “a good fuck.”
 She did it with anyone and with enthusiasm.
 She gave great blowjobs and was there to make tea and clean up afterwards.
 We all aped the dolly bird, but in fact this new symbol of womanhood was no more self-empowering than the previous one.
 Feminist protests came about almost as an after-thought we realized that although the counter culture advocated equality for the under-privileged and the blacks, women were not included and men wanted it to stay that way!
 Sure men were happy to relinquish the total financial burden for the home, to have decent childcare and not too many children, however parity in the job market or in the sexual area was quite another matter.
 The male mocking was fierce.

 Until the 1960’s equality for women was only for those strong enough and talented enough to take it in spite of male restrictions.
 Unfortunately, from it’s first enthusiastic beginning, feminism has increasingly been taken over by radical extremists who believe women are traitors to the cause, or perhaps victims of brainwashing if they like to look sexy, love men, or prefer to put family ahead of career.
 A book by Professor Christine Hoff-Sommers, Who Stole Feminism paints a very disquieting picture of the twisted academic world where tenured women professors not only claim they have second-class status in society, but are as well hapless victims of an invisible all-powerful conspiracy.
 The book, first published a decade ago, reveals the slow take over of the feminist movement by a radical militant fraction where anyone, man or woman who dares to question the authenticity of those politically correct militants are publicly tarred as a misogynistic sexist.
 Is this a ploy to silence critics and divert attention away from the massive funding that is given in the name of supposed academic research under the ‘gender studies’ umbrella.
 In case after case, Sommers shows how these extremists, who have an enormous influence beyond academic circles, have propped up their arguments with highly questionable but well-funded research to present inaccurate and false information on everything from rape to domestic abuse, to economic bias, to supposed crisis in girls’ self-esteem to perpetuate a view of women as victims of the “patriarchy”.